deamorim2/sdbs/EN-US/tuning.rst

 PostgreSQL is a very versatile database system, capable of running efficiently in very low-resource environments and environments shared with a variety of other applications.
 In order to ensure it will run properly for many different environments, the default configuration is very conservative and not terribly appropriate for a high-performance production database.
 Add the fact that geospatial databases have different usage patterns, and the data tend to consist of fewer, much larger records than non-geospatial databases, and you can see that the default configuration will not be totally appropriate for our purposes.

 All of these configuration parameters can edited in the database configuration file.
-On Windows, this is ``C:\ProgramData\Boundless\OpenGeo\pgsql\9.3\postgresql.conf``.
+On Windows, this is ``C:\Program Files\PostgreSQL\9.5\data\postgresql.conf``.
 This is a regular text file and can be edited using Notepad or any other text editor.
 The changes will not take effect until the server is restarted.

 .. image:: ./tuning/conf01.png

 An easier way of editing this configuration is by using the built-in "Backend Configuration Editor".
 In pgAdmin, go to *File > Open postgresql.conf...*.
-It will ask for the location of the file, and navigate to :file:`C:\\ProgramData\\Boundless\\OpenGeo\\pgsql\\9.3\\` and then select :file:`postgresql.conf`.
+It will ask for the location of the file, and navigate to ``C:\Program Files\PostgreSQL\9.5\data\`` and then select ``postgresql.conf``.

 .. image:: ./tuning/conf02.png